leosingleton/webpack-glsl-minify/README.md

 The map of uniforms is included to make it easy for the JavaScript code compiling and executing the WebGL shader to set the uniform values, even after minification.

-## Compiling
+## Compiling From Source
+The source code is written in TypeScript.
 The build script supports two targets:

 * `./build.sh` - Compiles the output to `build/index.js`
 * `./build.sh test` - Compiles the output and runs unit tests